Alex-Aw-SG/FlatmatesBill/README.md

 * name2 - Name of other flatmate
 * days_in_house2 - Second flatmate number of days at home

-A PDF report will be generated and stored in the File folder.
+The amount to be paid by individual flatmate will be calculated, generating a PDF report and stored in the File folder.